sensei-hacker/inavwiki/EZ‐TUNE.md

 For example instead of setting several filters with specified frequencies and types, you only need one slider to set them all.

-Where to Find It and How to Use It:
+Where to Find It:
-- There is a new tab called EZ-Tune.
+- There is a new tab in the CONFIGURATOR labelled EZ-Tune.
 - This tab contains all settings related to the Easy Tune framework, consolidated on one page.
-- No need to use the CLI anymore.
+- There is no need to use the CLI anymore.

-Features Available in Easy Tune:
+Features Available in EZ-Tune:
 - A general switch to enable and disable Easy Tune.
 - A slider for setting filter cutoff frequencies.
 - A slider for the axis ratio, adjusting how the weight distribution on your multirotor drone is configured.